nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 }
 ```

-Note the data encoding is not human readable in the stream and would need to be parsed/converted to be interpretable.
+Note the data encoding is not human readable and would need to be parsed/converted to be interpretable.
 There are many options to build a Kineis consumer such as the [KCL](https://docs.aws.amazon.com/streams/latest/dev/developing-consumers-with-kcl.html).

-For purposes of validating the workflow, it may be simpler to locate the workflow in the [Step Function Management Console](https://console.aws.amazon.com/states/home) and view the intended output:
+For purposes of validating the workflow, it may be simpler to locate the workflow in the [Step Function Management Console](https://console.aws.amazon.com/states/home) and assert the expected output is similar to the below examples.

 **Successful CNM Response Object Example:**